UmiKami/anime-charts/README.md

 Anime charts page using AniAPI.

-- Should display multiple cars with a cover image, title, genre, and possibly brief description of the anime.
+- Should display multiple cards with a cover image, title, genre, and possibly brief description of the anime.
 - Pagination should be added if there is enough time.

 # Diary

-- Currently setting up the project. - 05:11 PM
+- Currently setting up the project.
+- Managed to get the API and retrieve necessary information.